kayodeolusanya/kayodeolusanya/README.md

 - 👋 Hi, I’m @kayodeolusanya
-- 👀 I’m interested in data analytics
+- 👀 I’m interested in everything Data Analytics
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning R and Python
-- 💞️ I’m looking to collaborate on everything analytics
+- 💞️ I’m looking to collaborate on everything Analytics
 - 📫 How to reach me olusanyakayode@yahoo.com

 <!---